Booklinks for Collectors

 Library of Congress.
 About 60 important rare children's books that you can view page by page.
 Children's books are scattered throughout the LC special collections, and thus there is little organized information on this site.

-The Cotsen Collection at Princeton University recently donated and endowed to serve children and researchers both.
+The Cotsen Library https://cotsen.princeton.edu/recently donated and endowed to serve children and researchers both.
 An interesting site.

 The de Grummond Collection of Children's Literature, University of Mississippi A very large collection, well explained.
 Kind of what you would expect of the Library of Congress.